Our guides are locals and are among the region’s most experienced and knowledgeable backcountry skiers and riders.

 Skiing & Snowboarding Guides

 Evan Miller has been skiing for as long as he can remember.
 His parents introduced him to cross-country skiing in southern New Hampshire and a lifelong passion for exploring “just beyond the next hill” was initiated.
 In 2008, Evan moved to Utah in order to pursue work with the National Outdoor Leadership School (NOLS).
 Since moving West, Evan has explored snowy environs across the globe in the Western U.S.; the Selkirks and Coast Ranges of British Columbia; India; Alaska; New Zealand; and even Antarctica.
 But the Tetons continue to be a favorite with reliable powder, inimitable Western hardiness, and lack of traffic lights.
-Evan is a full time professional guide, spending his summers guiding rock and mountaineering routes in the western US and on Aconcagua in Argentina.
+Evan is a full time professional guide and has recently received his IFMGA certification, recognizing him as a certified International Mountain Guide.
+He spends his summers guiding rock and mountaineering routes in the western US and on Aconcagua in Argentina.
 He is CPR and Wilderness First Responder certified, and holds a Level III Avalanche certificate through the American Avalanche Institute.

 Giles LaJevic-Augustine has been guiding in the Tetons since 2013, where he has worked as a ski guide and climbing guide (ice and rock).
-He has participated in the AMGA Ski Guide Course and has been certified as a Wilderness First Responder through various organizations since 2012.
+In 2024, he received his AMGA certification as an Assistant Ski Guide and has been certified as a Wilderness First Responder through various organizations since 2012.
 He holds a Level III Guides Avalanche Certification from the American Avalanche Institute.
 He has guided and explored throughout the world, in the Japanese Alps, the Arctic circle in Svalbard, the Dolomites, New Zealand Alps, and the Chugach Range in Alaska.
 He is the lead guide of the Via Ferrata at Jackson Hole Mountain Resort, since its opening in 2017.
 He started and developed an adaptive climbing program with Teton Adaptive Sports and JHMR in 2020.
 He is also a certified alpine ski instructor through PSIA.
-Giles resides in Victor with his wife Heather and new born daughter Neve, which means Snow.
-When he is not on the slopes, he is teaching his daughter how to skateboard or play soccer.
+Giles resides in Victor with his wife Heather and two young children.
 He loves taking his family camping at the City of Rocks and has a small garden where he raises vegetables and flowers.

 Teton Backcountry Guides is a fully insured business operating under a special use permit from the Caribou-Targhee National Forest since 1986 and a Concessionaire’s permit from Grand Teton National Park .
 References can be provided upon request.